 Face masks are required and social distancing is encouraged in clinical environments only.
 Face masks and social distancing are optional in the non-clinical spaces at WMed.

 Facility and Personal Hygiene

 We implemented extra effort and resources to continuously sanitize and keep all of our facilities clean.
-Additional hand sanitizer stations have been placed throughout our facilities and all employees have been provided with a personal supply of hand sanitizer.
+Additional hand sanitizer stations have been placed throughout our facilities.

-The safety and well-being of our WMed community remains our top priority as the coronavirus pandemic continues.
+The safety and well-being of our WMed community remains our top priority.